-NTAA has released a Tribal Template Letter to comment on EPA's Proposed Emissions Guidelines to Reduce Methane from the Oil and Natural Gas Industry.
-You can find NTAA's new fact sheet on NTAA's Policy Resource Kit page here.
+NTAA will be hosting an informational webinar for Tribes on Wednesday, January 19th at 2pm ET to help Tribes better understand and comment on EPA's Proposed Emissions Guidelines to Reduce Methane from the Oil and Natural Gas Industry.
+NTAA has also released a Tribal Template Letter for Tribes to use as well as NTAA's new fact sheet on NTAA's Policy Resource Kit page here.
 Last week, NTAA's Chairwoman Carol Kriebs testified during EPA's public hearing last week.
 You can read her remarks here.
 Deadline extended: Comments are now due to the EPA on January 31st, 2022 (previously January 14th) Comment here!

-Submit your 2022 NTFAQ Presentation Abstract | Google Form
+Submit your 2022 NTFAQ Presentation Abstract by January 15! | Google Form

 The National Tribal Forum on Air Quality (NTFAQ) aims to support Tribal programs by fostering information-sharing and networking opportunities that are focused on building Tribal capacity in air quality management.
 The event's agenda is driven by Tribal input and priorities, with a focus on increasing Tribal engagement in air quality initiatives that are relevant to tribal communities across the nation.
 The NTFAQ is scheduled for May 2-5, 2022.
 Sample topic for presentations or trainings may include but is not limited to:

 - Air Quality & Grants

 - Air Quality Policy & Regulations

 - Indoor Air Quality

 - Air Quality Health and Research

-- Technical: air monitoring, data management & analysis, emission inventories

-- Tribal Case Studies: examples of Tribes implementing air quality projects & programs

-- Climate Change & Air Quality

-- Community engagement: youth, elders, and community leaders

-- Tribal/Traditional Knowledge
+- Technical: air monitoring, data management & analysis, emission inventories - Tribal Case Studies: examples of Tribes implementing air quality projects & programs - Climate Change & Air Quality - Community engagement: youth, elders, and community leaders - Tribal/Traditional Knowledge